-On July 2, 1659, Avondster was anchored near Black Fort in Ceylon, modern day Sri Lanka, and her crew was loading a cargo of areca nuts, when she sunk.
+On July 2, 1659, Avondster was anchored near Black Fort Gale in Ceylon, modern day Sri Lanka, and her crew was loading a cargo of areca nuts, when she sank.
 Although the weather was fine, sometime during the night, she slipped her anchor and hit the shore, at which point she broke in two and was soon submerged in the soft sands of the beach.
 Dutch records show that a sailor on deck noticed that she was drifting, and tried to wake the captain.
 The captain was unfortunately too slow, and by the time he gave orders to throw out the warp anchor, it was too late, and Avondster was lost.
 The captain and first mate were arrested by the Dutch authorities, found at fault for the wreck, and made to pay for the losses of the ship and cargo.

 She lies about 50 meters from the beach, under 4-7 meters of water, and has been the subject of continual excavation since the beginning of the project in 2000.

 Length: 30-40 m (estimated from archaeological excavations).

-Tonnage: English records list 250-260, although archaeological reports estimate 300-350.
+Tonnage: English records list 250-260, although archaeological reports estimate 300-350 last.

 VOC-ship Avondster, The Anglo-Dutch East-Indiaman that was wrecked twice in Ceylon.

 The Blessing in the English East India Company.